ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 conda 4.8.2
 ```

-> Note: If you see `zsh: command not found: conda`, try the following>: Open a new Terminal (it should be zsh), then type: `source /Users/YOURUSERNAME/opt/anaconda3/bin/activate` (make sure you change YOURUSERNAME to your username).
+> Note: If you see `zsh: command not found: conda`, try the following>: Open a new Terminal (it should be zsh), then type: `source /Users/YOURUSERNAME/opt/miniconda/bin/activate` OR `source ~/opt/miniconda/bin/activate` depending on whether you installed for all users, or just your user (make sure to also change YOURUSERNAME to your username).
 Then enter the following command `conda init zsh`.
 The error should now be fixed.

 Next, type the following to ask for the version of Python:
 ```